ShantnuS/KarmaGuardian/README.md

 Instructions for setting up and running KarmaGuardian for your Reddit account:

 1. Clone the repository or download the files.
-2. Open the config.py file and replace XXXXXXXXX with relavent details.
+2. Open the config.py file and replace XXXXXXXXX with relevant details.

 ```Python
 ##REDDIT BASICS###